tobicodesometimes/SBA_316/README.md

 Add task: on form submit, we push a new item, clear the box, and refresh the UI.

-Toggle/Delete: one click listener on the list (event delegation); we walk parent/child/sibling nodes to find the right <li>, toggle its checkbox (done) or remove it.
+Toggle/Delete: one click listener on the list (event delegation); we walk parent/child/sibling nodes to find the right ('li'), toggle its checkbox (done) or remove it.

 If the list is empty, we createElement('li') to show “No tasks yet.”